 Pokémon Scarlet Pre-Order:

 Pokémon Violet Pre-Order:

-Plus, although, of course, we love the first three Pokémon we’ve gotten to meet, we know more will soon arrive.
+Although, of course, we love the first new Pokémon we’ve gotten to meet, we know more will soon arrive.
 We’ll keep you updated with all the Pokémon coming to these new games until Scarlet and Violet release in late 2022.